KetchuppOfficial/Parallel_Programming/02-transport-equation/README.md

     ./build/sequential --help
     # Allowed options:
     #     --help                Produce help message
-    #     --x-dots arg          Set the number of points onX axis of the grid.
-The
+    #     --t-dots arg          Set the number of points on T axis of the grid
-    #                           number of points on T axis of the grid is 2 times
+    #     --x-dots arg          Set the number of points on X axis of the grid
-    #                           greater
     #     --plot                Plot solution
     ```

     Example of usage:

     ```bash
-    ./build/sequential --x-dots 100 --plot
+    ./build/sequential --t-dots 20 --x-dots 100 --plot
     ```

 - Parallel program: